chanind/lc0_colab_notebooks/README.md

-# Leela Chess Zero Colabs
+# Leela Chess Zero Colab Notebooks

 A collection of colab notebooks demonstrating how to perform various development, training, and testing tasks for leela chess zeo (lc0) in Google Colaboratory.